lambdaisland/facai/README.md

 Test.check is great at finding obscure bugs and testing the narrowest edge cases, it does this by deliberately generating "weird" data.
 Unreadable characters, huge data structures, nils.
-It's great for validating code properties, it's not suitable for human consumption.
+It's great for validating code properties, but it's not meant for human consumption.
 The data is hard to scan.
 As an example of what kind of data flows around in your system it's worthless.
 It's the epitome of untypical data.